 You can see why it was so hard for me to let go of Santa Claus.

-Now, they are both gone, and I haven’t been to a
+Now, they are both long gone, and I haven’t been to a

-midnight Mass in decades.
-Though I don’t miss the trials of my early childhood in Philadelphia, I never forget that even in their midst, irreplaceable blessings could be had.
-Even today, when I am asked by children
+midnight mass in decades.
+Though I don’t miss the trials of my early childhood in Philadelphia, I never forget that even in their midst, irreplaceable blessings were had.
+To this day, when I am asked by children

-whether there is a Santa Claus, I respond “Oh yes... and how I miss him, and his helper.”
+whether there is a Santa Claus, I respond “Oh yes.
+And how I miss him, and his helper.”